Virgin Orbit CEO to Present at - GuruFocus.com

-Virgin Orbit (Nasdaq: VORB), announced today that Chief Executive Officer, Dan Hart, will present at the Jefferies Industrial Conference on Tuesday, August 9, 2022 at 9:30 a.m.
+Virgin Orbit (Nasdaq: VORB), announced today that Chief Executive Officer, Dan Hart, will present at the Canaccord Genuity 42nd Annual Growth Conference on Wednesday, August 10, 2022 at 10:30 a.m.
 Eastern Time.
 One-on-one meetings will be held in addition to the fireside chat presentation.
 To schedule a one-on-one meeting, please contact [email protected].

 ABOUT VIRGIN ORBIT